leonardobora/leonardobora/README.md

   </a>
 </p>

 - 👋 Hi, Im Leo Bora!
+I am a software engineering intern at Furukawa Electric LatAm, in Curitiba, PR, Brazil.

 - 👀 I’m interested in learning about Python, Machine Learning, AI, Transformel models, and much more!